Frequently Asked Questions

 Limited advertising in support of local institutions (WOMR, Portuguese Festival).

-The Provincetown assessor estimates that part-time residents own 83 percent of residential parcels (mostly condominiums) and pay 85 percent of the residential taxes, plus additional personal property tax and higher parking fees.
+The Provincetown assessor estimates that part-time residents own 85 percent of residential parcels (mostly condominiums) and pay 85 percent of the residential taxes, plus additional personal property tax.

 We estimate approximately 3,422 part-time resident households and 712 full-time resident households.